zechlau14/zechlau14.github.io/projects/pets-and-fedoras-slides.md

 On each Mission card, there is also a question for everyone.
 Take turns answering it.

-If a question is marked RPS, pair up and play rock paper scissors (RPS) to determine the order that you answer, beginning with the losers.
+If a question is marked RPS, pair up and play rock paper scissors (RPS) until one party wins to determine the order that you answer, beginning with the losers.
 (Variant: If playing online, you may choose to flip a coin instead.)
 If there are an odd number of players, the card reader does not play RPS and may choose to join either the winner or loser side.

 ___
 # Introduction 8

-For questions marked RPS, if you lost at RPS, your answer must include how your agent's action cartoonishly fails.
+For questions marked RPS, if you lost at RPS, you answer first.
+Your answer must include how your agent's action cartoonishly fails.

-If you won at RPS, your answer should include how your agent succeeds and helps the agent of the player who lost in RPS against you.
+If you won at RPS, you answer later.
+Your answer should include how your agent succeeds and helps the agent of the player who lost in RPS against you.

 ___
 # Introduction 9